PHeonix25/PHeonix25.github.io/_posts/2017-02-27-Behind-the-Scenes-of-the-Behind-the-Scenes.md

 So now we have our speakers, and our topics, and a general theme - so we need to get to it and start work on the presentations!

 At this point, it's not uncommon for us to reach around the organisation and find people that can help us straighten out the facts for whatever we're trying to implement.
-As an example of the Elastic Stack presentation I gave in Feb 2017, I spent some time talking with [Matt Hodgkins][matthodge] as head of the "back-office deployment" team about what I could (and occasionally, couldn't) say and how much information I could give away during the demo's and presentations.
+As an example of [the Elastic Stack-based presentation I gave in Feb 2017][bts-slides], I spent some time talking with [Matt Hodgkins][matthodge] as head of the "back-office deployment" team about what I could (and occasionally, couldn't) say and how much information I could give away during the demo's and presentations.

 For me, I quite enjoy delivering live demos (it really gets my blood pumping), and so it's about this time that I sit down with a Markdown document (like [this one][bts-readme]) and start fleshing out the structure of the talk and which parts would be interesting to demonstrate to the audience.
 I also try and figure out which technologies that I'll need to work with and make sure that I understand their quirks - _I'm looking at you 'Docker for Windows' and your OS-switching support..._